Student Engagement Coordinator

 We welcome applications from GCSE and A-level students who would like to complete an unpaid work experience placement here at the Barber.
 We offer one placement per year in the Summer term, typically during the first week in July.
 The placement lasts one week and offers students a range of experiences across our different departments including Learning and Engagement, Communications and Marketing, and Collections.

 If you would like to apply for work experience at the Barber, please complete and return the form below to our Learning and Engagement team.

 E-mail firstname.lastname@example.org or post to: The Barber Institute of Fine Arts, University of Birmingham, Edgbaston, Birmingham B15 2TS

 Applications must be made by the last day of January, the year of the placement.
 They will be assessed on their merit and the successful applicant will be contacted in February.
 Only applications made using the Work Experience Application Form will be considered.

 Are you looking to develop new skills, gain experience working in the arts, enhance your CV or meet new people?
-Why not volunteer?
+Then why not volunteer?